 • Lifetime Achievement Award

 These awards will recognise those individuals and businesses who represent the very best of rural achievement on the Isle of Wight.
 To enter, businesses, individuals and organisations can nominate themselves, or be nominated by others.
-Nominations will be accepted until 26th April 2019 then the panel of judges, made up of representatives from the CLA, the Royal Isle of Wight Agricultural Society and an independent chairperson, will assess, meet and interview the shortlisted finalists.
-The winners will be announced and trophies presented at the Royal Isle of Wight County Show on Sunday 30 June 2019.
+Nominations will be accepted until 16th October 2020 then the panel of judges, made up of representatives from the CLA, the Royal Isle of Wight Agricultural Society and an independent chairperson, will assess, meet and interview the shortlisted finalists.
+The winners will be announced and trophies presented during November 2020.

-Last year the Rural Business of the Year award went to Briddlesford Farm, while George Biss was crowned Rural Young Person of the Year.
+Last year the Rural Business of the Year award went to The Garlic Farm, while William Earley was crowned Rural Young Person of the Year.

-Cowes Primary School triumphed in the Isle of Wight Primary School of the Year category, while the award for Wight Marque Food Business of the Year went to The Tomato Stall.
+The Garlic Farm won the Rural Tourism Business of the Year category, while the award for Wight Marque Food Business of the Year went to Island Roasted and Caffè Isola.